kupl/adapt/README.md

 $ docker run --rm -it koreaunivpl/adapt bash
 ```
 If no commands are pass to docker, jupyter notebook server will be launched.
 The command will open a server at [http://localhost:8888/](http://localhost:8888).
+*If you are using a server, replace localhost with the ip address (or domain) of your server.*
 ```bash
 $ docker run -p 8888:8888 koreaunivpl/adapt
 ```